SadeepaAmaranayake/cashflow/README.md

 - Currency conversion and multi-currency accounts are not implemented.
 - iOS has been bundle-checked but not manually tested or submitted.
 - Store privacy policy, data-safety form, final listing assets, and production monitoring remain external release work.

-## License

-The server package currently declares ISC.
-Add a root license that clearly covers the complete repository before public distribution.